AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

-Week 13c (Project 4 - 5 and 6 and 7 )
+Week 14a (lazy evaluator, nondeterministic evaluator)

-- do labs for week 13
+- do labs for week 14a
-- read the book logo.txt in reference/berkeley_cs61a_material/course_reader_vol_1/project_4
+- read the book Section 4.2, 4.3
+- watch the lectures 40 & 41
-- read the course_notes for week 13
+- read the course_notes for week 14a
-- do homework for week 13
+- do homework for week 14a including book exercises 4.25, 4.26, 4.28, 4.42, 4.45, 4.49, 4.50, 4.52
-- cross-check your homework (solutions/week13.txt)
+- cross-check your homework (reference/berkeley_cs61a_material/solutions/week14.txt)

-We **review** this work on Review Meeting Week 13c on Monday 7th March 2022, 19.00 CET
+We **review** this work on Review Meeting Week 14a on Monday 7th March 2022, 19.00 CET

 repo: https://git.sr.ht/~codersonly/wizard-book-study
 labs = https://git.sr.ht/~codersonly/wizard-book-study/tree/master/item/reference/berkeley_cs61a_material/course_reader_vol_1/labs.pdf